Nanman: History

 The Man were described in the Book of Rites as one of the Four Barbarians associated with the south.
 They tattooed their foreheads, had inwards pointing feet, and ate raw food.
 Although various stereotypes and accounts are recorded in the Book of Rites, little detail is actually known about their inner social hierarchies, their social customs, and the social interdependence among the tribes at that time.

 During the Spring and Autumn period, King Wu of Chu (r.
 741—690 BC) undertook many campaigns against the Man, who rebelled during the reign of King Zhuang of Chu (r.
 613–591 BC).
+(Note: The Zuozhuan refers to the rebelling Man at the time of King Zhuang as the "Qunman" (群蠻), meaning "many Man" or "various Man.")
 During the reign of King Dao of Chu, the general Wu Qi also conducted campaigns against the Man.
-When the state of Qin conquered Chu, they found that the commandery of Qianzhong, corresponding to modern Hubei, Hunan and Guizhou, was still inhabited by Man people.
+When the state of Qin conquered Chu, they found that the commandery of Qianzhong, corresponding to modern Hubei, Hunan, and Guizhou, was still inhabited by Man people.

 Under the Han dynasty, the Man were recognized as three distinct groups: the Pangu, Linjun, and Bandun.
 The Pangu worshiped dog totems and lived in the commanderies of Wuling and Changsha.
 They were also known as the Man of the Five Creeks.
 The Pangu had no unified leader but individual chiefs were acknowledged as local administrators by the Han.
 They wore clothes woven from tree bark, used dotted patterns for their robes, wore short skirts, and painted their legs red.
 The Linjun lived further west in the commanderies of Ba and Nan, around modern Chongqing.
 Linjun was actually the name of a chief, who according to Linjun mythology, turned into a white tiger upon his death.
 Thus the Linjun worshiped the tiger.
 The Bandun Man (literally "board shield" barbarians) lived further west of the Linjun and were known for their music and heroic conduct in war.
 They supported Liu Bang after the fall of the Qin dynasty and contributed troops to Han campaigns against the Qiang people.
 According to legend, they killed a white tiger during the reign of King Zhaoxiang of Qin (r.
 306–251 BC) and were therefore spared from taxes.